 For the fataya, the yassa is the base of the filling.
 The french fries and eggs provide some extra fat and richness that the chicken is missing.
 Some use fish instead of chicken in their filling.
 Traditionally, the people of Senegal marinate the chicken overnight.
 I think you can get away with 3 hours, but not less.

 I’ll admit, I’m not great with dough.
-I don’t have much experience with it.
+I don’t have much experience with it (getting better now, just made my own flatbread for this Tunisian sandwich).
 The fataya is deep fried, so I thought empanada dough would work well.
 No experience there either.
 So, I used this empanada dough recipe.
 I thought it worked out well.
 Nice and flaky!

 As for alternatives, I’m not sure yet.
 A tube of biscuit dough might work.
 It should have a lot of butter and result in a flaky pastry.
 Don’t quote me on that.
 I haven’t tried it yet.